Visas

 Korea's Ministry of Justice launched the E-7-M visa (육성형 전문기술인력 비자), marketed as K-CORE (Korea College-to-Regional Employment), in January 2026.
 It is designed for foreign students who enroll at one of 16 designated junior colleges (전문대학), complete a manufacturing-track program, pass a high Korean language bar, and take up manufacturing employment.
 Complete those steps, and a structured path to long-term residency opens.

-This is the first Korean visa to connect the junior college system directly to a residence pathway.
+E-7-M creates a dedicated bridge from designated junior college study to manufacturing work and, later, residence eligibility.
 It fills the gap between the E-9 non-professional visa, which has no residence track of its own, and the E-7-1 professional visa, which requires a 4-year degree.

 How E-7-M compares to E-9 and E-7-1

-Before deciding whether E-7-M is the right path, it helps to see where it sits relative to the two closest alternatives.
+Before deciding whether E-7-M is the right path, see where it sits relative to the two closest alternatives.

 CriteriaE-7-M (K-CORE)E-9 (EPS)E-7-1 (Professional)